cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 * handling the 64GB index limit
 * reducing the overall compaction time
-    * reducing the amount of data downloaded
+    * downloading the data in smaller batches
     * reducing the time required to compact

 ## Design